derat/ascenso/README.md

     *   `name` - String field containing the user's name, e.g. "Some Climber".
     *   `team` - String field containing ID of a document in the `teams` collection.
 Unset if the user is not on a team.
+    *   `filters` - Map field containing route filter data.
+Unset if no filters are set.
+        *   `minGrade` - String field containing minimum grade.
+Unset if equal to the easiest route's grade.
+        *   `maxGrade` - String field containing maximum grade.
+Unset if equal to the hardest route's grade.